iampaul/NodeJs-Assignment-Verstrade/README.md

  <h4>Solution:</h4> balancedSubstring.js

- <h4>Run Command:</h4> Node balancedSubstring.js  (You can test the code in any javascript online compiler also)
+ <h4>Run Command:</h4> node balancedSubstring.js  (You can test the code in any javascript online compiler also)

  <h4>Description:</h4>